GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 13.What skills are required to become a good speaker?

-### Ans:-Becoming a good speaker takes more than just delivering information clearly.
+Becoming a good speaker takes more than just delivering information clearly.
 It requires a combination of **verbal and nonverbal skills, preparation, and audience awareness**.
 Here are some key skills that make a good speaker

 **1. Vocal Skills:**